postmanlabs/labs-docs/src/pages/docs/sending-requests/intro-to-collections.md

 > You cannot recover a deleted collection that is larger than 30 MB.

 If you aren't able to recover a deleted collection, it may have been removed from a workspace rather than deleted.
-If the collection appears in another workspace, you can move it by clicking __Share__.
+If the collection appears in another workspace, you can move it by selecting __Share__.

 ## Using collections